shah/tsd-typed-data-gen/README.md

 TypeScript, Visual Studio Code and other TypeScript-based editors can provide excellent syntax highlighting and error detection support.

+You can create either `*.ts` files that generate `*.json` files or, you can use existing `*.json` files with companion `*.ts` schema files that can validate any existing JSON files with any structure that TypeScript natively supports.

 # Usage - TypeScript that generates JSON

 To use this library to generate valid, type-safe JSON, first create any